Staff parking

 Permit eligibility by location

-As a result of the movement of teaching and library activity from Harcourt Hill to Headington for the 2025/26 academic year, colleagues will not be able to apply for a staff parking permit at Harcourt Hill from September 2025.
+As a result of the movement of teaching and library activity from Harcourt Hill to Headington for the 2025/26 academic year, colleagues will no longer be able to apply for a staff parking permit at Harcourt Hill.
+There is currently no charge for staff or students to park at Harcourt Hill, during peak or off-peak times.
+Until all remaining University activity moves, parking at Harcourt Hill will be available for commercial partners using the campus and for eligible staff and students who continue to be based at the site.

 Further detail on eligibility criteria can be found in the Parking Terms and Conditions webpage.